roja/words/README.markdown

 * Version 0.2 Introduced Pure Ruby Backend
 * Version 0.3 Introduced Evocation Support (see examples & below) as developed by the [Wordnet® Evocation Project](http://wordnet.cs.princeton.edu/downloads/evocation/release-0.4/README.TXT)
+* Version 0.4 Substantial performance increase in pure mode (now faster at some things than the tokyo backend) and simplification of use!
+Full refactoring.
+Move to RSpec for testing.

 ## Pre-Installation ##